Policy Number: 4

 I. POLICY AND GENERAL STATEMENT

 Mail Services may only be used for public purposes related to the educational mission of The University of Texas Health Science Center at Houston ("university”).
 Mail Services may not be used for handling personal mail.
 All items of a personal nature, whether incoming or outgoing, will be returned to the sender.
-Only registered faculty or staff organizations are permitted to use Mail Services.
 See HOOP Policy 110 Employee or Student Organizations for more information on registered organizations.